morinted/Resume/resume.md

 - Comfortable on GNU/Linux, Windows, and macOS.
 - Adept with terminal Git.
-- Experience using Atlassian Jira and GitHub Issues for issue tracking.
+- Experience using Atlassian Jira and GitHub Issues for issue tracking in Agile environments.
 - Frequent use Gerrit and GitHub Pull Request system for code reviews.
-- Favorite developer tools include VSCode, Atom Editor, Sublime Text, IBM Eclipse, and IDEA products such as PyCharm, WebStorm, and IntelliJ.
+- Favorite developer tools include VSCode, Atom Editor, Sublime Text, Sublime Merge, IBM Eclipse, and IDEA products such as PyCharm, WebStorm, and IntelliJ.
 - Kinda crazy about using Markdown for everything I can.

 ### Hobbies

 - Practicing real-time machine stenography using Plover.
 I write text and program with my steno machine.
-- I am currently writing an open source textbook to teach others stenography: [Art of Chording](https://www.artofchording.com).
+- Writing an open source textbook to teach others stenography: [Art of Chording](https://www.artofchording.com).
 - Building and programming custom keyboards, with interest in the mechanical keyboard community.
 - Playing card games and collecting playing cards.
 - Typing in the Norman keyboard layout, an efficient alternative to QWERTY.
-- Writing custom style sheets for websites for personal use.
 - Natural movement and minimal footwear.
 - Foraging edible wild plants.
 - Learning Japanese for fun.